 Sandra Faulkner writes that poetry and poetic inquiry can be an “active response to social issues, political commentary, and a call to action” (Faulkner, 2019, xi).
 For me it went further.
 Like I became the call to action I was calling for.
 My lectures and workshops became the action.
 The example.
 The exemplar.
 And in the process something very difficult to offer / deliver in a pre-recorded or pre-packaged manner.

-I feel as though poetry and poetic inquiry allowed me to become a true teacher.
+I feel as though poetry, poetic inquiry and spoken word allowed me to become a true teacher.

 And further, one that can never